 North Side Parking - There are pullouts located on the north side of the road that are across from Lost Creek Canyon and areas to the east.

 Aspen Grove Parking Area - Drive up Provo Canyon to Aspen Grove / Sundance (exit #92), which is the first left after the tunnel.
-Sundance is 2 miles up the canyon on the left.
+Sundance is two miles up the canyon on the left.
 Aspen Grove is located farther along the main road with a well signed parking area.

 I refer to the routes located below and west of the Bridal Veil Falls Area as the Lower Canyon.
 There are two main parking areas.
 They are at the View Area Parking Area and Nunn’s Park.
 All of the routes are located near the bottom of steep gullies on the mountainside.